Abdulahad AbdulNour: Career

 When the war intensified, the Ottoman Army mobilization regulations were implemented in 1914, so AbdulNour joined the Ottoman Army as a military doctor.
 He was shortly released from military service due to the demands of the people in Erbil for his services.
 In 1915, AbdulNour rejoined the Ottoman military campaign to fight the Russian army, which had occupied parts of Iran.
 During his active duty in these campaigns as a commander of the combat care physicians unit, AbdulNour treated and saved lives of soldiers with traumatic injuries.

-During the military campaign, AbdulNour was the commander of the military medical unit to combat infectious diseases in the province of Mosul and adjacent provinces in Iran.
+During the military campaign, AbdulNour was the commander of the military medical unit to combat infectious diseases in the province of Mosul and the adjacent provinces in Iran.
 His services in the health field were highly valued by the army, the civil administration, and the people, and he was awarded the Red Cross Medal.
 During this bloody campaign, AbdulNour fell ill on the battlefield and was evacuated to convalesce in a civilian hospital in the city of Sulaymaniyah.
 He was moved to the city of Kirkuk and finally to the city of Erbil.
 Eventually, AbdulNour served as a civilian doctor in Erbil until the World War I ended.

 After the British army occupied Iraq in 1918, AbdulNour continued his medical responsibilities in Erbil for one more year.
 During this time, AbdulNour organized healthcare in and around Erbil.
 He founded what became known as the Royal Hospital of Erbil after the establishment of the monarchy in Iraq and the installation of King Faisal I in 1921.
 AbdulNour then returned to serve and settle in Mosul.
 In 1928, he felt a need for further studies and training in England, so he applied to the Ministry of Health for sabbatical leave to obtain special medical experience in different centers of medical excellence in London, England.
 He traveled to London, enrolled in many courses, and trained in various hospitals.
 He also participated in medical conferences, observed advances in medical science, and gained useful experience.

 In 1922, AbdulNour won election to become a member in the Governing Council of Mosul.
 In 1932, He declined a nomination for a medical administrative position in Baghdad in favor of continuing to live and serve in Mosul.
 In 1942, he was appointed Chief Medical Officer in the Governorate of Mosul and was based at the Royal Hospital in Mosul.
 At the end of 1944, AbdulNour applied for and was granted early retirement by the Ministry of Social Affairs and Health.
 In retirement, AbdulNour focused on his private medical practice and his medical service to the community of Mosul.